I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wlanihv/nc-wlanihv-dot11extihv-get-version-info.md

      Winerror.h.</p>

 ## -remarks
 <p>The operating system calls the
     <i>Dot11ExtIhvGetVersionInfo</i> function to determine what version of the interface to use with the IHV
     Extension DLL.
-The operating system makes this call immediately after loading the DLL, and this call is the first that the operating system makes into the DLL.</p>

-<p>Unlike other IHV Extensibility and Handler functions, whose addresses are resolved through a table of
-    function pointers that are exchanged through a call to
-    <a href="..\wlanihv\nc-wlanihv-dot11extihv-init-service.md">Dot11ExtIhvInitService</a>, the
-    address of the
-    <i>Dot11ExtIhvGetVersionInfo</i> function is resolved by the operating system by the operating system
-    calling the
-    <b>GetProcAddress</b> function.
-As a result, the developer of the IHV Extensions DLL must follow these
-    guidelines.</p>

-<p>The DLL must implement a function named Dot11ExtIhvGetVersionInfo, which has the format that is
-      described in this topic.</p>

-<p>The
-      <b>EXPORTS</b> statement of the source module-definition (.def) file, which is used to build the IHV
-      Extensions DLL, must contain a function name entry for the
-      <i>Dot11ExtIhvGetVersionInfo</i> function.</p>

-<p>For more information about
-    <b>GetProcAddress</b>, refer to the Microsoft Windows SDK documentation.</p>

-<p>The operating system calls the
-    <i>Dot11ExtIhvGetVersionInfo</i> function to determine what version of the interface to use with the IHV
-    Extension DLL.
 The operating system makes this call immediately after loading the DLL, and this call is